-Of all this news, most concerning for me is the dramatic rise in US unemployment.
-So you can imagine the feeling of disbelief when I saw that US equity futures were up 1.5% and the yield on 10-year US Treasury bonds had risen 2 basis points.
-Based on my training and experience, this market reaction is exactly the opposite of what I would have expected.
+Of all this news, most concerning for us is the dramatic rise in US unemployment.
+So you can imagine the feeling of disbelief when we saw that US equity futures were up 1.5% and the yield on 10-year US Treasury bonds had risen 2 basis points.
+Based on our training and experience, this market reaction is exactly the opposite of what we would have expected.
 What explanation could there be for what I lightly characterize as the “disconnect” between fundamental economic data and the pricing of assets in the capital markets?

 The Fed Put

 For us, Mohamed El-Erian (chief economic advisor at Allianz) explains it best: “Markets are in one universe and the real economy is in the other.”
 He goes on to say that markets are trading a win-win situation.
 What he means is that there is optimism about a gradual reopening of the global economy and an eventual treatment for Covid-19; however, in case the reopening doesn’t go well, the Federal Reserve has shown itself able and willing to support markets.
 This is often referred to as the “Fed put,” meaning that the Federal Reserve will swoop in to buy risky assets, upholding market liquidity and confidence.